NeuroDataDesign/Syllabus/finalProject.md

 10. a screenshot showing the documentation, in particular, the spec to utilize your web-service
 11. a screenshot showing the output of your pipeline
 12. run the demo while people ask questions

+Some guidelines:

+1. treat this like @jovo is venture capital, so practice practice practice, in front of a mirror, and time it to make sure you get the timing right.
+2. dress up (whatever that means to you).